ferrerallan/ferrerallan/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

 - 🔭 I am developer, with over 15 years of experience and certified SCRUM MASTER.
-For more information click on about me.
-I’m currently working on HCFAMEMA, a public hospital of Marília city, São Paulo, Brazil.
+I worked as a developer, tech lead, architect, engineer, data analyst.
+For more details, visit https://ferrerallan.github.io
 - ⚡ Fun fact: I'm a guitarist and magical soccer player in my spare time